evocn/evocn.github.io/content/thoughts/reviews.md

 Character dynamics and growth.
 Nothing flashy, just plain and simple fun.

 Huge fan of this one, even over Yojimbo.
 Also playing a part in that is the 90 minute runtime.
-In a tossI'll always back the shorter film.
+In a toss-up, I'll always back the shorter film.

 8/10